aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/08_Methods/Methods.md

 Three-dimensional structural modelling of H37Rv PPE18 was performed using the SWISS-MODEL homology modelling server.

-Model quality was assessed using:
+The resulting structural model was assessed using:

 - Global Model Quality Estimate (GMQE)
 - QMEAN
 - Ramachandran plot analysis

-Specific template information and numerical GMQE/QMEAN values:
+Specific template information and numerical GMQE/QMEAN values were not documented in the original report and will be added if verified from the structural modelling output.
-**[TO VERIFY]**

 ## 7. Structural Validation